maxrmax/hovercraft/README.md

 The sender displays the direction of the tilt and the receiver will use the received signals to adjust the servo for forward/backward thrust and turning (to be implement properly).

 Additionally i thought about implementing thrust as tilt control and Button A as left and Button B as right tomorrow with my teampartner.

+#### Day 2 - 21.10.25
+Spent a huge chunk of time on getting the servo to work.
+As i am writing in python and not using scratch, js or micropython i was stuck figuring out the pin layouts myself and had to trial and error my way through getting both motors and the servo to work.
+90 minutes before the deadline i managed to figure out that, despite all documentation, pin 8 is somehow the only pin working analog for the servo when you uflash from .py to the micro:bit.
+After that i spent some time finishing up on code and making the forward/backward speed dependend on the forward/backward tilt.

+The second mode with button controls was never used in the end.

+I had tons of fun!